 A collection of databases providing the best available evidence about the effects of healthcare.
 This includes the Cochrane Database of Systematic Reviews.
 Updated monthly.

 ClinicalKey, Elsevier's dynamic clinical resource, is designed to give fast clinically relevant answers from Elsevier's vast medical and surgical collection of books, journals and videos.

-The Library has a qualified team of literature searchers who can also carry out database searches for you, for a small charge, for the following databases:
+The Library has a qualified team of literature searchers who can also carry out database searches for you on the following databases:

 ToxFile - Pre-1900 to date